Set up SPF to help prevent spoofing

 To add or update your SPF TXT record

-Ensure that you're familiar with the SFP syntax in the following table.
+- Ensure that you're familiar with the SPF syntax in the following table.

-Where domain name is the domain name of the third party email system.
+Where <domain_name> is the domain of the third party email system.

-Where the value for <IP address> is the IP address of the other mail system and <domain name> is the domain name of the other mail system that sends mail on behalf of your domain.
+Where <IP_address> and <domain_name> are the IP address and domain of the other mail system that sends mail on behalf of your domain.

 This can be one of several values.
-We recommend that you use -all.
+We recommend the value ``-all`.

 For example, if you are fully-hosted in Office 365, that is, you have no on-premises mail servers, your SPF TXT record would include rows 1, 2, and 7 and would look like this: